Skip to main content

 Water aerobics is good for your cardiovascular health and metabolism.
 So, it can help you manage your weight effectively.
 It's a gentle form of exercise, but it can still get your heart pumping!

 Water aerobics is also a great exercise for improving your balance.
-It strengthens your bones and muscles, improving your balance and mobility.
+It strengthens your bones and muscles.
 So, joining a water aerobics class will reduce your risk of falling, as well as your chances of serious injury if you do fall.
 This all is likely to reduce your fear of falling, which then helps to improve your quality of life.

 Water aerobics is good for your cardiovascular health and metabolism.
 So, it can help you manage your weight effectively.
 It's a gentle form of exercise, but it can still get your heart pumping!

 Water aerobics is also a great exercise for improving your balance.
-It strengthens your bones and muscles, improving your balance and mobility.
+It strengthens your bones and muscles.
 So, joining a water aerobics class will reduce your risk of falling, as well as your chances of serious injury if you do fall.
 This all is likely to reduce your fear of falling, which then helps to improve your quality of life.

 Read less...